ncsu-geoforall-lab/open-science-course/topics/open-science.rst

 to the class.
 Include your experience with any part of open science.
 You can incorporate this with the text described below.

+Summary paragraph:
-Summary paragraph: Review some of the resources above and post a summary of it on the course message board.
+Review some of the resources above and post a summary of two (or more) *Texts* or *Long videos* on the course message board.
-This summary should be only one or two paragraphs and should give overview of what you learned from the resources.
+This summary should be only one or two paragraphs and should give overview of what you learned from the resources and how can this change how you do research.
-This about this text as help to other students who did not see this particular resource or are deciding if it is worth to read it.
+Additionally, think about this text as a help to other students who did not see this particular resource or are deciding if it is worth to read it.